xdavidchen/hugoblog/content/post/based-on-true-stories/index.md

 In college, we could have used some scientific research to prove our arguments.

 What about in life?
-Is there a way to prove our thoughts are correct?
+Is there a way to prove our thoughts to be correct?
 What if we don't know what we're talking about?
 What if we were only *impostors*?

 **Be you**.
 People can tell whether you're being truthful.